nat/algolia_exam/docs/index.md

 * ruby (version 2.3.0 was used for development)(only needed if you want to implement this POC in your own Algolia index)

 ## Download
-* Clone the git repository to your local machine.
+* Clone the git repository (using e.g: `git clone https://github.com/nat/algolia_exam.git`) to your local machine.
 * Run `npm install` to download the dependencies (from the project root)
 * Or run `npm run server`